minhtran-q/kafka-knownledge/README.md

   The `max.in.flight.requests.per.connection` setting can be used to increase throughput by allowing the client to send multiple unacknowledged requests before blocking.
 However it can be is a risk of message re-ordering occurring when retrying due to errors.

   ![](images/message-ordering-loss-sequence.png)

+  If maintaining strict message order is critical, setting this value to **1** ensures that messages are sent and acknowledged in order.

 </details>